signalfx/signalfx-dotnet-tracing/docs/README.md

 ### Instrument a .NET application on Windows

-Before running the application, you need to set the following environment variables:
+Before running the application, set the following environment variables:

 ```env
 COR_ENABLE_PROFILING=1